-If you have a desire to become a professional writer but are hesitant about ending up working as a barista, know that it’s entirely possible to be your own boss, set your own hours and make good money while writing articles for a living.
+If you desire to become a professional writer but are hesitant about ending up working as a barista, know that it’s entirely possible to be your own boss, set your own hours and make good money while writing articles for a living.

 How To Make a Living as a Writer

 The truth is that there are thousands of freelance content writers out there writing articles for a living and loving it, too.
 If earning a living as a writer is something you’ve always dreamed of, then it’s time to go for it!
 So, without further ado, here are some tips for how to make a living as a writer:

 The first thing to know about making a living as a writer is that doing so takes time.
 So before you quit your current job (if that’s what you’re thinking of doing), it’s best to treat writing as a side gig and build up a foundation before cutting the traditional job cord.
 You’ve got to pay your dues, which may take longer than you might like.
 Cultivate patience and stay hungry to start writing for a living full time.